Welcome to 2021 / 2022

-The class teachers in Year 2 are Mrs Kennedy, Mrs Hart and Mrs Kiely
+The class teachers in Year 2 are Mrs Kennedy, Mrs Hart and Miss Tiller.

 Mrs Kennedy: firstname.lastname@example.org

-PE Days – Year 2 have PE on a Tuesday (2HK) and on a Wednesday (2GK), A full PE kit should be brought in at the beginning of the week and left in school.
+PE Lessons – Please ensure your child has a full PE kit in school.
+PE kits should be brought in at the beginning of the Half Term and left in school.
 A list of the full PE kit can be found on the website under Parents > School Uniform.

 Water bottles- Please ensure your child is bringing in a water bottle every day.

 Reading Books - Reading books and records should be brought to school daily.
 We encourage children to read every night to support their phonics.
 Please ensure that once you have read a book, you comment and sign so we know if it has been read.

 English - Our key texts for this Half Term are Meerkat Mail by Emily Gravett and The Lost Happy Endings by Carol Ann Duffy.

 Maths - Children will be set a weekly Maths task on My Maths every Friday.
 Children will need to complete the task by the following Wednesday.

 Reading - We encourage children to read every day at home to support their Phonics and reading fluency.
 Please comment on/ sign your child's reading record so we know the book has been read.